jacobaparker/PRET/README.md

-pret_plot_boots.m | plots the results of performing the bootstrapping procedure pret_plot_model.m | plots a model or the results of the estimation procedure pret_preprocess.m | performs simple preprocessing of data and/or organizes it into an "sj" structure pupilrf.m | creates a pupil response function with the input parameters[2]
+pret_plot_boots.m | plots the results of performing the bootstrapping procedure pret_plot_model.m | plots a model or the results of the estimation procedure pret_preprocess.m | performs simple preprocessing of data and/or organizes it into an "sj" structure pret_sample_data.mat | sample data used in pret_sample_script.m pret_sample_script.m | a sample script demonstrating the use of PRET with sample data pupilrf.m | creates a pupil response function with the input parameters[2]

 ## Workflow ##